40 Handy Aluminum Foil Hacks You’ll Wish You Knew Sooner

 To keep meat drippings off your barbecue coals, fashion a disposable drip pan out of a couple of layers of heavy-duty aluminum foil.
 Shape it freehand, or use an inverted baking pan as a mold (remember to remove the pan once your creation is finished).
 Also, don’t forget to make your drip pan slightly larger than the meat on the grill.

-Here are 30 great recipes for the grill that’ll be ready in 30 minutes.
+Here are 30 quick grill recipes that’ll be ready in 30 minutes.